WhitakerLab/WhitakerLabProjectManagement/Ang-Li/Weekly-Meetings.md

 #### Who helped you this week?

 * KW helped to introduce BT and BT helped with imputation.
+  * KW: Great!
 * KW and Bo helped with preparing the talk.
+  * KW: Fab!
+That's great :rocket:

 #### What did you achieve?

 * Giving my first English speech and knowing a new friend AJ.
+  * KW: WELL DONE! :trophy:
 * Working on imputation pipeline and fixed some bug.
+  * KW: Fab! :bug:
 * Writing my first appeal letter.
+  * KW: :sob::sob::sob: Good luck!!

 #### What did you struggle with?

 * My previous submission.
-* Waiting for the installtion of imputation.
+* Waiting for the installation of imputation.

 #### What would you like to work on next week?

 * Hopefully finish the installation for imputation, and wrote the instruction and code.
 * Waiting for the feedback from ABCD team.

+KW: Also check out this tutorial for Overleaf & latex: https://www.overleaf.com/learn/latex/Learn_LaTeX_in_30_minutes

+KW: Please also do the second blogging exercise: https://github.com/WhitakerLab/Onboarding/blob/master/BLOGGING_EXERCISES/01-MeetThreePeople.md

 #### Where do you need help from Kirstie?